GoranStambukZadar/Notes/README.md

 Meaning my father is either lying to psychatrists about my condition, or both him and the psychiatrists are a part of some organized crime group.
 I'm also willing to bet the command word in my subconscious that makes me submissive was some shrinks doing after my dad likely lied I was agressive.
 They usually give me antidepressants after raping me even tho I'm not the slightest depressed, so I end up in a good mood and laughing with a sore ass after getting raped.
 I also congratulated new year to my 2nd floor neighbour that raped me.

+Since I got attacked at IT fair back in 96, and inside OS/2 console, an OS I was a shill of, and I disliked Windows, there is a possibily there is someone from tech world behind all of this.
+Maybe Microsoft, maybe IBM, maybe BUG or some other
+IT magazine.
+Who ever it was, it made sure I get fucked from all sides.
+Who ever it could turn against me, it did.
+I assume it kept following me online everywhere I went and telling people things and maybe forcing me to confirm it.
+It also seems the hackers it hired actually all ended up quitting their jobs, but since they signed NDAs, they couldn't tell anyone about what was going on.